nighthawkcoders/teacher_portfolio/_posts/2023-12-04-CSSE-tri2-oop-multi-player.md

 ### Server-Side Game State
 The server needs to maintain the authoritative game state.
-Touch Point: Server listens for player actions, updates the game state, and broadcasts the updated state to all connected clients.
+Touch Point: The server listens for player actions, updates the game state, and broadcasts the updated state to all connected clients.

 ### Synchronization
 Ensure that all clients are synchronized with the server's authoritative game state.